Bug report #10517

 Reading PGPASS fails on 64-Bit Version

-Added by Brett Z about 10 years ago.
+Added by Brett Z over 10 years ago.
 Updated over 5 years ago.

 Status:Closed